MuMu-HuaHua/_posts/daily-record/collections/Git_Record.md

 ERROR: Permission to MuMu-HuaHua/_posts.git denied to duoyulee.
 fatal: Could not read from remote repository.

-Please make sure you have the correct access rights and the repository exists.
+Please make sure you have the correct access rightsand the repository exists.

 ``` shell
 #查看全局配置 主要看user.name user.email user.password